 On this page

 There is no national quality assurance framework for youth work.
 However, the parliament act of 20 January 2012 on revised youth and children’s rights policy plan ensures structural support for youth work organisations at community level.
-It sets out funding conditions for national-level (i.e. Flemish) youth organisations and requires that the organisations operate in line with the national-level priorities.
-In this connection, each structural subsidised youth organisations operate in line with the national-level priorities.
-In this connection, each structural subsidised youth organization must submit an annual progress report which entails amongst others a financial report and an activity report.
+It sets out funding conditions for Flemish youth organisations and requires that the organisations operate in line with the national-level priorities.
+In this connection, each structural subsidized youth organization must submit an annual progress report which entails amongst others a financial report and an activity report.

-The Flemish government is mapping the youth (work) policy of the local governments in the ‘cijferboek’ (= book with quantitative figures).
-The ‘cijferboek’ appears every three years.
+The Flemish government is mapping the youth work and youth policy of the local governments in the so-called ‘Book of numbers’ (‘Cijferboek’).
+This book appears every three years.
 It’s a questionnaire, which monitors the policy of local governments concerning youth.
 This questionnaire results in quantitative figures on the local youth policy, such as political responsibilities, youth councils, presence and support of youth work, infrastructure of youth work, youth space, information for youth and communication and cooperation with other sectors.

-The Flemish Parliament Act of 20 January 2012 on a renewed Flemish policy on youth and children’s rights mentions that the Youth Monitor (JOP-monitor) is one of the instruments for a youth and children’s right policy.
-The Youth Monitor is a scientific report with statistical data on youth gathered by the Youth Research Platform.
-The Youth Research Platform (JOP) is an interdisciplinary and interuniversity collaboration between Ghent University, KU Leuven and Vrije Universiteit Brussels.
+Additionally, the Flemish Parliament Act of 20 January 2012 on a renewed Flemish policy on youth and children’s rights mentions that the Youth Monitor (JOP-monitor) is one of the instruments for a youth and children’s right policy.
+The Youth Monitor is a scientific report with statistical data on youth gathered by the Flemish Youth Research Platform.
+The Youth Research Platform (Jeugdonderzoeksplatform) is an interdisciplinary and interuniversity collaboration between Ghent University, KU Leuven and Vrije Universiteit Brussel.

-The Flemish Youth Council is therefore certainly involved participative youth work e.g. when, as now announced in the policy document, the Decree of 20 January 2012 on a renewed youth and children's rights policy, will be closely examined in the coming legislature, it will be in discussion with the Flemish Youth Council and youth workers delegated by the Flemish Youth Council via the Youth Work Committee.
+The Flemish Youth Council is involved in the design of youth work programmes and initiatives.
+For example, currently the Decree of 20 January 2012 on a renewed youth and children's rights policy, is being reformed.
+This is done in discussion with the Flemish Youth Council and youth workers delegated by the Flemish Youth Council via the Youth Work Committee.

 On the other hand, the Minister himself chooses certain focuses in his policy and, for example, a project line can be written on which we then have a little less influence purely in terms of focus or subject matter, the elaboration of which and, for example, calls, can sometimes be discussed.